calvingsmith/patch-demo/README.md

 Role Name
 =========

-A brief description of the role goes here.
+Change banner role.
+A simple role to change the banner of the server

 Requirements
 ------------